bcomnes/old-bret.io/_posts/quill.p3k.io/2014-12-20-goal-to-get-photo-ho.md

 published: true
 syndicate: null
 ---
-Goal to get photo hosting to S3 via micropub working by this years end.
+Goal to get photo hosting to S3 via micropub working by the end of this year.

 More to come.